cwcpark/cwcpark.github.io/publications/index.md

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of spiritual experience and church commitment on emotional well-being and work (or school) performance among South Korean young adult immigrants in the United States: mixed methods study.
 International Journal of Migration, Health and Social Care.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
-The effects of Christian faith on successful living transition among South Korean immigrants in the United States: A qualitative study.
-Journal of Immigrant and Minority Health.
+The effects of spiritual experience and church commitment among South Korean young adult immigrants in the United States: a mixed methods study.

 Roberson, J., Berrigan, M., Folkert, K., __Park, C.__, Ma, Y., Zajac, J., … & Lee, J. (2019).
 [Submitted].
 Outcomes in Patients with Diabetes Mellitus Type 2 and Class I Obesity Undergoing Surgical vs. Medical Management: Systematic Review and Meta-Analysis.
 Surgery for Obesity and Related Diseases.